ikoghoemmanuell/Grocery-Store-Forecasting-Challenge-For-Azubian/Readme.md

 If you have any suggestions or improvements, feel free to raise an issue or contact me.

+to run app, go to your terminal and run

+# to change directory

+cd dev

+# to run the app

+streamlit run app.py

 ## Contact

 If you have any questions or need further information about the case study, please contact the project maintainer: